NvC-DmN-CH/AutoVTF/README.md

 <br />

 ## Details
 - Updates VTF files while preserving settings such as flags, image format, version, and considers if mipmaps exist.
-Changes the image format to the transparent or opaque variant of the image format of the VTF which is about to get replaced.
+Image format can alternate between having alpha or not having alpha, depending on whether the input image is opaque or not.
 For example, a VTF with `I8` image format will become `IA88` if the updated content has any transparency, and will go back to `I8` if it's updated with a fully opaque content.
-And same for the other format pairs (DXT5/DXT1, BGRA8888/RGB888, IA88/I8)
+And the same for the other format pairs (`DXT5/DXT1`, `BGRA8888/RGB888`, `IA88/I8`) and the special case pair: (`BGRA8888/RGB565`) because there is no equivalent of `RGB565` with alpha.
+If the program tries to update a VTF which has any other image format, the updated VTF will default to having an image format of `BGRA8888` (lossless with alpha).

 - Images can be any size, they are automatically resized to the nearest power of two